OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 This page shows you how to install OpenNebula from the binary packages.

-Using the packages provided in our site is the recommended method, to ensure the installation of the latest version and to avoid possible packages divergences of different distributions.
-There are two alternatives here: you can add **our package repositories** to your system, or visit the `software menu <http://opennebula.org/software:software>`__ to **download the latest package** for your Linux distribution.
+Using the packages provided on our site is the recommended method, to ensure the installation of the latest version, and to avoid possible package divergences with different distributions.
+There are two alternatives here: you can add **our package repositories** to your system, or visit the `software menu <http://opennebula.org/software>`__ to **download the latest package** for your Linux distribution.

 If there are no packages for your distribution, head to the :ref:`Building from Source Code guide <compile>`.

 Step 1.
 SELinux on CentOS/RHEL
 ================================================================================

-SELinux can block some operations initiated by the OpenNebula Front-end, which results in their failures.
-If the administrator isn't experienced in the SELinux configuration, **it's recommended to disable this functionality to avoid unexpected failures**.
+SELinux can block some operations initiated by the OpenNebula Front-end, which results in failures.
+If the administrator isn't experienced in SELinux configuration, **it's recommended to disable this functionality to avoid unexpected failures**.
 You can enable SELinux anytime later when you have the installation working.

 Disable SELinux (recommended)
 -----------------------------